1. Purpose of policy

 6.4 Asset Management Services will develop, maintain, and train the Emergency Control Organisation (ECO) for emergency first response as required by relevant Legislation.

 7.1 USC is committed to providing a safe and secure environment across all of its University premises.
-USC recognises that the fear of crime and personal violence is an important factor in public perception of safety on campus.
-Closed Circuit Television (CCTV) (or a visual surveillance system) may be installed overtly at identified public locations as a strategic component of this commitment to community safety and crime prevention.
+Closed Circuit Television (CCTV) may be installed overtly at identified public locations as a strategic component of this commitment to community safety and crime prevention.
+Other security surveillance technologies, including but not limited to drones and body mounted cameras may also be deployed as part of the overall security recordings program.

 7.2 Asset Management Services (SafeUSC Community Team) is responsible for the management of the University's CCTV system.
 This includes the maintenance and operation of the system as well as the protection of the privacy interests of individual members of the University community and the public from intrusive monitoring.
-Refer to the Closed Circuit Television (CCTV) – Management Policy.
+Refer to the Closed Circuit Television (CCTV) and Security Recordings - Managerial Policy.